Healthdirect Free Australian health advice you can count on.

 How and when will I receive the test results?

-Your results are posted to you after a few weeks.
+Your results are posted to you and your doctor within 4 weeks.

 What happens if my test is positive?

-A positive test can be caused by many things that are not bowel cancer.
+A positive test means blood was found.
+This can be caused by many things that are not bowel cancer.
 Sometimes a positive iFOBT can be caused by polyps or haemorrhoids.
 These are not cancer.

 Resources and support

-For more information on when you will receive a screening kit, visit the National Bowel Cancer Screening Program.
+For more information on bowel cancer screening and when you will receive a screening kit, visit the National Bowel Cancer Screening Program.

-If you want to know more about bowel cancer screening, talk to your doctor or call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+You can also talk to your doctor or call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available to speak to, 24 hours, 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.